Automatic Repair and Deadlock Detection for Parameterized Systems: Parameterized Model Checking of Disjunctive Systems

 \subsection{Deadlock Detection in Disjunctive Systems}

 The repair of concurrent systems is much harder than fixing monolithic systems.
 One of the sources of complexity is that a repair might introduce a deadlock, which is usually an unwanted behavior.
-In this section we show how to extend our parameterized model checking algorithm to the detection of deadlocks.
+In this section we show how we can detect deadlocks in disjunctive systems.